lapatinn/kirjainlaatikko/README.md

 25.03:

 Added ability to search movie reviews by movie title.
 Made minor changes to arrangement.
 Added function for when a movie is not found the page will prompt to add a review.

+04.04:

+Added genres, directors and year of release (can also be edited).
+Separate table in database.
+Cleared and repopulated databse.
+Added Users page, where the reviews of a certain user can be accessed along with review count.
+Made everything look a little less shit by rearranging some template elements and introducing some if/else statements where information may not always be available.